rjocoleman/capistrano-slug/README.md

 [![Gem Version](https://badge.fury.io/rb/capistrano-slug.svg)](http://badge.fury.io/rb/capistrano-slug)

 Basically after a deploy is completed Capistrano packs up it's directory and sends it off for artifact deployment sometime else.

 The initial use case is taking a point-in-time snapshot of Capistrano deployment, after every deployment, to use on newly bootstrapped servers.
-When a new server bootstraps I want it to have the current code (and config etc) that was deployed by Capistrano.
-This is achieved downloading and 'installing' the slug on boot of a new server.
+When a new server bootstraps I want it to have the current code (and config etc) that was deployed by Capistrano without actually having to do a `cap deploy`.
+This is achieved by downloading and 'installing' the slug on boot of a new server.

 This enables things like automatic provisioning of new servers but still allows for Capistrano deployments.